mongodb/docs-realm/source/includes/realm-database.rst

 This page explains some of the implementation details and inner workings of {+client-database+} and {+sync+}.
-It is intended for developers interested in learning more about their database of choice, and as a point of comparison against competing databases.
+It is intended for developers interested in learning more about {+client-database+}, and as a point of comparison with competing databases.

 Database Internals
 ------------------

-{+client-database+} is a database, not a wrapper around an underlying database engine.
+{+client-database+} uses a completely unique database engine, file format, and design.
+This section describes some of the high-level details of those choices.

 Native Database Engine
 ~~~~~~~~~~~~~~~~~~~~~~

-Instead of building on top of an underlying database
+{+client-database+} is an entire database written from
-engine like SQLite, {+client-database+} is written from
+scratch in C++, instead of building on top of an underlying database
-scratch in C++. {+client-database+}'s underlying storage layer uses
+engine like SQLite. {+client-database+}'s underlying storage layer uses
 :wikipedia:`B+ trees <B%2B_tree>` to organize objects.
 As a result,
 {+client-database+} controls optimizations from the storage level all
 the way up to the access level.